NsccTruroIT/OSYS1200/3-Users_and_Groups/index.md

 12. Click **Find Now** to list all available users on the system.
 13. Select the blueteam group, and click **OK.** Click **OK** again to add the selected users to the group.
 Notice that we could also remove this user from a group from this same Properties window. **Grab a screenshot!**
 14. AND click **OK** one more time to save the group properties.

+## What to submit
+1. Activity 1: Requested screenshots w/ descriptions.
+1. Activity 2:Requests screenshots & contents of ps-history.txt
+1. Activity 3: Your own instructions & descriptions
+1.